Consistency improvements to `Link` and removal of `SecureLink` type in untp-core

 Created by: absoludity

-Note: Originally reported in #327 (closed) but for different reasons (that issue was closed because the reason for which I wrote it - linking of conformityEvidence
+Note: Originally reported in #327 (closed) but for different reasons (that issue was closed because the reason for which I wrote it - linking of conformityEvidence was a non-issue).

 I'm re-opening this topic after reading the VC Data Integrity's Resource Integrity section, which specifies how the integrity of external resource links is handled in VerifiableCredentials, which is much neater, less verbose and more standard.